leogoesger/FFF-connectors/README.md

 ## Options

-[iTerm](https://www.iterm2.com/): iTerm2 is a replacement for Terminal
+[iTerm](https://www.iterm2.com/): iTerm2 is a replacement for Terminal in MacOS

 ## License